aorinevo/an-gradebook/readme.txt

 == Changelog ==

+Version 1.3.1: jquery-ui-tooltip.js was missing, breaking the code when new assignments were being added.
+Feature added - when deleting a user from the admin panel, the user is removed from any associated gradebooks.

-Bug fix - Not enough of the jquery libraries were being loaded preventing users from adding courses, adding students, etc...
+Version 1.3: Bug fix - Not enough of the jquery libraries were being loaded preventing users from adding courses, adding students, etc...

 == Upgrade notice ==